Coming Soon · A Book for Partners

 "Homebirth?
 That's a Thing?"

-A brief history of birth, how modern medicine changed everything, and why homebirth today is not anti-medicine — it's selective wisdom.
+A brief history of birth, how medicine changed everything, and why homebirth today isn't anti-medicine — it's selective wisdom.
+Meets the skeptical reader exactly where he is.

 So Your Wife Says She Wants a Homebirth…

-Normalize the fear, the confusion, the resistance.
+The conversation that brought you to this book.
+Normalize the fear, the confusion, and the resistance.
 And the fascinating tool called listening.

 What Is "Home," Anyway?